danielballan/personal-blog/content/posts/2019-07-01-sharing-notebooks.md

 "How far will this code go?
 How many people will use it?
 And for how long will they rely on it to work?"

-For example, if you are the only user and you only need the code for a day, you might use the notebook document as a messy scratch pad with out-of-order execution and no clear record of the software dependencies (what libraries, what versions, etc.).
+For example, if you are the only user and you only need the code for a day, you might use a a Jupyter notebook as a messy scratch pad, executing cells out of order and not bothering to leavea record of the software dependencies (what libraries, what versions, etc.).
+But if the notebook is meant to be used for a long time by many people, you might clean up the code a bit, ensure the cells execute top-to-button,
-But if the notebook is meant to be used for a long time by many people, you might clean up the code a bit, ensure it executes top-to-button, [move any large code chunks out of the notebook and into traditional Python modules](https://nsls-ii.github.io/scientific-python-cookiecutter/), put the notebook in version control using [nbdime](https://nbdime.readthedocs.io/en/latest/),
+[move any large code chunks out of the notebook and into traditional Python modules](https://nsls-ii.github.io/scientific-python-cookiecutter/), put the notebook in version control using [nbdime](https://nbdime.readthedocs.io/en/latest/),